 Cowichan Bay does not have surplus sewer capacity and is unable to support any further connections or increases in demand from existing customers.
 It is not known when additional units may be obtained.
 The Cowichan Bay sewer service covers almost all of the urban containment boundary in the village area, while the CVRD's Lambourn Estates Sewer System provides service in the Lambourn area.
 The Cowichan Bay system in turn conveys sewage to the Duncan-North Cowichan Joint Utilities Board (JUB) treatment system on the basis of capacity units.
-The JUB for the central area is currently discharging to the Cowichan River below the City of Duncan but is anticipating approval to move the discharge to the mouth of Cowichan Bay.
+The JUB for discharging central currently to the Cowichan River area City of Duncan but is anticipating approval to move the discharge to the mouth of Cowichan Bay.
 Planned future upgrades will provide additional capacity.
-The timing is not known however.
+The timing is not known, however.